jonaprieto/flask-ponywhoosh/docs/index.rst

 |Pony|

-These form was made thinking in what is more important.
+These form was made thinking in what is more important (query, fields, add wildcards or something, etc).
 Then if you submit the search, it would show you the results in a parametrized way, deppending on the name of your tables and wheter they are searcheables or not.

 |Results|

+To run this template and make it work, you only have to add to your own route the extension /ponywhoosh  and it would redirect you to the personalized view for your own searches.

 ========
 Testing